letstatt/stress/README.md

 ### Verifier

 To set a custom verifier, use parameter `-v`.
-Note, that prime solution and verifier cannot be set together.
+Note, that prime solution and verifier cannot be set together, because it's useless.
 ```
 stress -g gen -v verifier solution
 ```

+By default, the built-in verifier is soft, so whitespaces will be skipped.
-To enable **strict built-in verifier** (i.e. which zero-tolerant to whitespaces) instead of default one (which skips whitespaces), use parameter `-vstrict`.
+To enable **strict built-in verifier** (i.e. which zero-tolerant to whitespaces) instead of default one, use parameter `-vstrict`.

+Before:
 ```
 $stress -g gen solution prime
 ...
 OK, whitespaces skipped, answers are correct
 ```
+After:
 ```
 $stress -g gen -vstrict solution prime
 ...